AdobeDocs/pass.en/help/authentication/entitlement-service-monitoring-overview.md

 TVE sites and apps need to be available 24/7, so customers require real-time insight into entitlement events in order to detect and correct problems as quickly as possible.
 They also need to analyze monthly data in order to determine which platforms are providing the bulk of the traffic, and which platforms might have a bad implementation and poor conversion rates.

 Entitlement Service Monitoring (ESM) provides Programmers and MVPDs wit a data feed that offers real-time visibility into their Authentication and Authorization events.
-The data is collected from the Adobe Pass authentication systems, and provided through a RESTful API.
+The data is collected from the Adobe Pass Authentication systems, and provided through a RESTful API.
 Customers can consume the data in a direct fashion, or from within their own custom-built operational dashboards.

 The core elements of the ESM system are its metrics and dimensions.
 ESM generates reports that contain aggregated metrics according to the dimension selection.
 As Adobe Pass events are logged in PST timezone, the ESM reports are also available in PST timezone.